Moebits/animedetect/readme.md

 #### Basic Usage
 There is just one exported function that accepts either a link or file path to an image, gif, or video.
-If openCV detects an anime character, it returns `DetectAnimeResult`, otherwise it returns null.
+If openCV detects an anime character, it returns `DetectAnimeResult`, otherwise it returns `null`.
 That's it.
 ```ts
 import detectanime from "detectanime"